-From Key Stage 3, these skills are embedded through timetabled careers, outdoor education, enrichment and PSHE lessons.
+From Key Stage 3, these skills are embedded through timetabled next steps (careers), outdoor education, explore and PSHE lessons.
 In Key Stage 4 and 5, pupils have access to work experience placements in school and external placements, a careers and work experience coordinator, access to the community with training in how to travel safely, and a holistic approach throughout the curriculum to prepare for the future after The Tower School.